obestwalter/mau-mau/README.md

     $ mau-mau sim

-list the different functios to run statistics:
+list the different functions to run statistics:

     $ mau-mau-statistics